 Billions of cicadas to emerge in US for first time in 17 years: What to know

 The insects of Brood X are burrowing out of their underground homes in 15 US states, plus Washington, DC.
-Prepare yourself for a lot of buzzing.
+Prepare yourself for a lot of buzzing in 2021.

 More in www.cnet.com